landonma/datamanagement/index.md

 There are two types of repositories on GitHub; public ones and private ones.
 Public repositories can be seen by and downloaded by anyone on the web but only edited by collaborators.
 Private repositories can only be seen by its contributors.
 Normally Github charges for private repositories but researchers can apply for a free private account by following [these](https://help.github.com/articles/applying-for-an-academic-research-discount/ "Apply for an Free Private Academic Research Account") steps.
 ###### ** IMPORTANT NOTE **
 GitHub Pages are **ALWAYS PUBLIC REGARDLESS OF THE PRIVACY OF THE REPOSITORY**.
 This combined with the fact that **ALL REPOSITRIES** and **ALL FILES** are set up with pages for a uses means you must be certain their is **ABSOLUTELY ZERO** private information linked with your account before you set it up with Github Pages.
-If there is some question about whether this holds true for your or not, it maybe best to simply create a new Github account to
+If there is some question about whether this holds true for your or not, it maybe best to simply create a new Github account.

 Next you will need to create a new repository set up with Github pages by following the steps provided [here](https://pages.github.com/ "Github Pages").
 * Note: Github pages does take some time to respond to new pages and edits so wait 3-5 minutes after making changes before assuming something went wrong